JonahPi/LaserOrganizer_Make04-25/README.md

 It enhances the functionality of the original system by adding laser-controlled automation using a compact, modular hardware platform.

-You'll find a very brief description in the project [Wiki](https://github.com/JonahPi/LaserOrganizer_ESP32-code/wiki), a more comprehensive project report will follow in the German Maka-Magazin (4/2025)
+You'll find a very brief description in the project [Wiki](https://github.com/JonahPi/LaserOrganizer_ESP32-code/wiki), a more comprehensive project report will follow in the German Make-Magazin (4/2025)

 ---